McKay42/McEngine/README.md

 - Every supported platform must have a ```main_<OS_NAME>.cpp``` file in ```/src/Engine/Main/``` containing the main entry point.
 - Other platform specific code which is not part of the main file goes into ```/src/Engine/Platform/```.
 - Hiding platform specific code is done by using trivial ```#ifdefs```, meaning that the exact same codebase can instantly be compiled without any changes on different platforms.
+- I don't like relative includes, therefore _every single (sub)directory_ which is needed is added as an include path to the compiler.
 - Separate applications using the engine go into ```/src/App/```.
 The ```FrameworkTest``` app is hardcoded by default.
 - Every application must be started by including its header in ```/src/Engine/Engine.cpp``` as well as instantiating it in ```Engine::loadApp()``` atm.